Trevbytes/kyles_critters/testing.md

 ##### Resolved

+- An early bug that was caught by automated testing was url links missing '/' at the end of the link.
 - A 404 error with no error details has been seen a few times throughout building the project.
 The exact reason I suspect has something to do with allauth.
 The current quick fix is to change the SITE_ID to '2' in the settings.
 After changing the id the project works again.
 - A Server Error 500 happend when a user submited a Gallery Entry with no critter type.
   - This error happened due to the 'Critter Type' badge located in entries.
 If no critter type was given no working link would be generated causing all pages with that entry to crash.
   - Python logic was added to the template to not generate the badge if no critter type is given.
-- Negative numbers or absurdly large numbers could be used for the price of products or for quantities.
+- Negative numbers or absurdly large numbers can be used for quantities of products.
-  - Number validation has been added to prevent unintened quantity/price values.
+  - Number validation was added to ensure all quantities are within the range of 1-20.
+- Two javascript files were added to the IDE workspace to get Masonry and ImagesLoaded to work.
+For some reason opening either of these files causes the workspace to freeze and become unresponsive.
+The workspace will not allow removal of these files either.
+  - The nessecary code is now loaded from online sources.
+The files have been added to .gitignore and have never been pushed to GitHub.

 ##### Unresolved

+- Y-axis overflow is not working on Apple devices.
+  - To maintain correct image sizes, features with a Y-axis overflow have been disabled for Apple devices.
-- If a product is removed from the store that is stored in a user's web browser cookies, the error of 'The requested resource was not found on this server' appears for the user.
-The user can not access the site while those cookies are removed.
+- If a product that is stored in a user's web browser cookies is removed from the store, the error of 'The requested resource was not found on this server' appears for the user.
+The user can not access the site until those cookies are removed.
+- Mulitiple CKEditors on the same page create duplicate id tags.
+This is causing no notable difference in functionality.
+- Negative numbers or absurdly large numbers can be used for the price of products.
+  - Number validation should be added to prevent unintened quantity/price values.
+However as the price is only edited by staff or admin this is a smaller issue.
 ---

 ## Pre-Release Testing

+These tests were done when the original project was complete but not ready for full release.

 ---

-##### These other tests were done when the original project was complete but not ready for full release.

 ### Code Testing